NotNite/my-moonlight-extensions/src/mediaControls/media-fetcher/README.md

 Provides information about the system media player to Media Controls:

 - On Windows, uses System Media Transport Controls.
-Most media players work fine, though some may have less features than others.
+Most media players work fine, though some may require plugins and/or have less features than others.
+[A full list and feature matrix can be found here](https://github.com/ModernFlyouts-Community/ModernFlyouts/blob/main/docs/GSMTC-Support-And-Popular-Apps.md)
 - On macOS, uses MediaRemote.framework.
 This is a private framework and may be unstable.
 - On Linux, uses MPRIS.
 Check if your media player supports MPRIS, as some media players don't.